DhavaniAvu/Predicting-Credit-Card-Cancellations/README.md

-# -Analysis of Credit Card Account Closures-
+# 🧠 Predicting Credit Card Account Cancellations

-This file contains a project of predicting credit card cancellations using R programming.
+## 📌 Overview

-This project aimed to analyze the factors influencing credit card account closures to enhance customer retention strategies.
-The objective was to pinpoint key variables linked to account closures, evaluate the performance of predictive models, and offer actionable recommendations to the bank for reducing customer churn.
+This machine learning project focuses on identifying patterns that lead to customer credit card account cancellations using real-world banking data.
+The goal is to explore the key factors influencing cancellations and to build predictive models that estimate the likelihood of a customer closing their account in the future.

 ## About the dataset
 The credit_card_df data frame contains information on the customers of a large U.S. bank which provides a number of financial services including multiple credit card offerings.